greenboxer1/YouTube-Recommendation-Block/README.md

 * Go to browser extensions
 * Turn on developer mode (usually the switch is on the top right)
 * Click on "load unpacked extension" (usually on the top left)
-* Select the unzipped folder (discord-old-theme-main)
+* Select the unzipped folder (YouTube-Recommendation-Block-main)